The Future of New York Institute of Technology

 - Increasing faculty scholarship and growing externally funded research.

-- Building and renovating space for students, particularly spaces that allow them to collaborate with each other and with faculty.
+- Creating environments that allow students to engage with each other and with faculty.

-- Building and renovating space for faculty scholarship, cutting-edge teaching and learning, and collaborations among disciplines.
+- Supporting cutting-edge teaching and learning, and collaborations among disciplines.

 - Revitalizing academic programs to be centered around hands-on learning, critical creativity, and designing and making solutions rather than studying about them.

-Under the leadership of Hank Foley, New York Tech's stated institutional goal is that by providing an outstanding student experience, we will become one of the best private institutions of higher education in metropolitan New York City and Long Island.
-A formal strategic planning process will articulate an expanded set of institutional goals in detail and devise strategies and plans to advance the institution’s vision.
+With this stated institutional goal to provide an outstanding student experience, and become one of the best private institutions of higher education in metropolitan New York City and Long Island, a formal strategic planning process will articulate an expanded set of institutional objectives in detail and devise plans to advance the institution’s vision.
 This process will be participatory, well communicated, and understood by all.